mhoshi-vm/tap-carvel/manifests/tpk8s-opinionated.tanzu.japan.com/README.md

 - Installs cert-manager automatically
 - Installs and configures openldap for removing OIDC dependency
 - No plain text secrets needed for `config.yaml` (better for gitops)
-- Footprint reduced using [several hacks](10.0.0/hacks) to 2 Nodes with 12 vCPU / 32 GB Memory
+- Footprint reduced using [several hacks](10.0.0/hacks) to 2 Nodes with 10 vCPU / 32 GB Memory

 ## Prereq
 - Prepare TKGs/m with the following size by minimum
   - 1 control nodes with 2vCPU, 8GB Memory
-  - 2 Nodes with 12 vCPU, 32 GB Memory, 200GB mounted on /var/lib/containerd
+  - 2 Nodes with 10 vCPU, 32 GB Memory, 200GB mounted on /var/lib/containerd
   - Non-TKGs/m k8s should work with the same resources, as long as [cluster essentials](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/cluster-essentials-for-tanzu/1-10/cluster-essentials/deploy.html) is installed.
 - Complete `Download and stage the installation images` step only in [installation guide](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform/10-0/tnz-platform/tp-sm-install-install-tp-sm.html)
 - Push the tmc extensions `./cli_bundle/linux/amd64/tanzu-sm-installer push tmc-extensions -a "admin:PWD" -r "$REGISTRY_UL/hub-self-managed/${VERSION}/repo/" -f agent-images.tar`

+The most time-consuming part is uploading the artifact to your local private registry.

 ## How to install

 ### tanzu cli